prontog/blog-entries/verbosity/adding_verbosity_to_your_tool.md

 Sometimes you will need to know what your tool is currently doing.
-This is often described as [transparency] (http://www.faqs.org/docs/artu/ch01s06.html#id2878054).
+This is often described as [transparency](http://www.faqs.org/docs/artu/ch01s06.html#id2878054).

 ### Why